How to fly on American Airlines with Chase Ultimate Rewards points, even though they’re not partners

-Signing-up for credit cards through partner links earns us a commission.
-Here’s our full Advertising Policy.
+Signing up for credit cards through partner links earns us a commission.
+Terms apply to the offers listed on this page.
+Here’s our full advertising policy: How we make money.

 Update: One or more card offers in this post are no longer available.
 Check our Hot Deals for the latest offers.

-Fly American Airlines With Chase Ultimate Rewards Points
+Fly American Airlines with Chase Ultimate Rewards points

-Let’s book a flight from Columbus to Dallas.
+Onto the instruction.
+As an example, let’s look at how to book a flight from Columbus to Dallas.

 Example 1.
-Book American Airlines Flights Through British Airways
+Book American Airlines flights through British Airways

 Log into the British Airways website and click “Spending Avios” from the “Discover” drop-down menu.